nullhack/nullhack.github.io/_posts/2016-02-01-welcome-to-jekyll.markdown

 tags: [navigation]
 last_updated: November 30, 2015
 keywords: tags, navigation, buttons, links, association
 summary: "Tags provide another means of navigation for your content.
-Unlike the table of contents, tags can show the content in a variety of arrangements and groupings.
+Unlike the table of contents, tags can show the content in a variety of a <div id='id-section1'/> ## Section 1 <div id='id-section2'/> ## Sectionrrangements and groupings.
 Implementing tags in this Jekyll theme is somewhat of a manual process."